it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 1\.
 Moving on to Securing the API.
 On the left-hand side let’s click on **Security Schemes.**

-Click on the **+** and we will start adding the Client ID
+Click on the **+** and we will start adding the Client ID.

 ![alt text][pic11]

 2\.
 We will first create a client-id filling in the page with the following info.
 * Enter "Client-id" for the Name of the key.
-* For the Security Deinition Type click on the drop down and select **apiKey**
+* For the Security Definition Type click on the drop down and select **apiKey**.

 ![alt text][pic12]

 3\.
 After you select apiKey the following window will open.
-Finish filling it in with the rest of the info and click **Create**
+Finish filling it in with the rest of the info and click **Create**.

 Key type = client_id